 The Council's monitoring programme for the year under review included six inspections, during which effluent samples were collected from the aerobic ponds and maturation pond.
-Shellfish and seawater samples were also collected during the year, and two marine ecological surveys were undertaken.
+Shellfish and seawater samples were also collected during the year, and one marine ecological survey was undertaken.
 The Council also reviewed monitoring data provided by STDC.

 The monitoring found that there were no odour issues beyond the plant boundary during the year.
 Sampling results found that the quality of the final effluent was comparable with previous years.
-The DO concentrations in the two aerobic ponds remained compliant with the resource consent.
-The discharge remained compliant during the 2020-2021 monitoring year, with the majority of discharges within the normal operating consent limit.
-Sludge removal and dewatering of the anaerobic lagoon commenced in July 2020 and was concluded in October 2020 with 1,200 tonnes dry solids (tDS) removed.
-The sludge was pumped into geotextile bags located onsite for dewatering.
+The dissolved oxygen concentrations in the two aerobic ponds remained compliant with the resource consent.
+The volume of discharge remained compliant during the 2021-2022 monitoring year, with the majority of discharges within the normal operating consent limit.

-Low levels of norovirus were detected in green-lipped mussel samples on two out of three sampling occasions during the year.
-No other adverse environmental effects associated with the HWWTP discharge were discovered during 2020-2021.
+Low levels of norovirus were detected in green-lipped mussel samples on one out of two sampling occasions during the year.
+No other adverse environmental effects associated with the HWWTP discharge were discovered during 2021-2022.